VinceGrilli/eastham-oyster-party/src/pages/index.md

 heading: World class Cape Cod shellfish
 subheading: Cape Cod pop-up raw bar supporting sustainable auqaculture
 mainpitch:
-  title: Why Eastham Oyster Party
+  title: ' '
   description: >
-    We are committed to bringing the authentic raw bar experience to your doorstep, the Eastham Oyster Party offers the best in high quality shellfish.
+    Eastham Oyster Party is committed to bringing the authentic raw bar experience to your doorstep, we offer the best in high quality shellfish.
     Harvested using sustainably farmed and wild practices from the pristine and vast waters of outer Cape Cod.
 description: ' '
 intro:
   blurbs: